Ludeon/RimWorld-Romanian/README.md

 - XML entries having the comment `<!-- UNUSED -->` above are outdated translations from a previous version of the game, kept as a reference.
 They should be integrated in the newer tags, or outright deleted altogether.
 - Romanian has gendered nouns.
 Some tags admit a female version (e.g. `<title>` and `<titleFemale>` in `Backstories.xml`).
 Cross-check the [French translation](https://github.com/Ludeon/RimWorld-fr) for inspiration.
 - [DeepL](https://www.deepl.com/translator) is a great tool to speed up the translation, especially for long bodies of text.
 Don't just copy and paste, proofread what is translated and correct if necessary.
+- Check out the `scripts/copy_tags.py` script.
+It allows easy extraction&insertion of tag content into Google Translate / DeepL for insane translation throughput.

 ## Choices of some translations
 This table is for keeping consistent translations of certain words.